Chouffe/chouffe.github.com/_posts/2019-03-24-mxnet-made-simple-pretrained-models.md

 description: Pretrained models with Clojure and MXNet for image classification
 ---

 In this post, we will learn how to leverage pretrained models to perform image classification.
 The Computer Vision task is to associate a label with an unseen image.
 State of the art Machine Learning models have hundred of layers and require days and sometimes even weeks to train on GPUs.
 MXNet enables us to leverage such models very easily.
-We will see how to use three common Deep Learning models: **Inception, ResNet and VGG**.
+We will see how to use three common Deep Learning models: **Inception and VGG**.

 ### Before we begin...